frederik-uni/gomoku-vlm/README.md

                         Folder with question files (e.g. *.toml) --output OUTPUT       Path to the base output folder.
   --no_gen_subfolder    Do not generate dataset_NNNN subfolder under output folder.
+  --no_rand_img         Do not add randomness to the images (e.g. discoloration, rotation, etc.).
 ```

 ### Evaluation